jemc/jylis/docs/types/treg.md

 The value/timestamp pair currently held in the register will be returned to the caller.
 This will always be the pair with the latest timestamp that has been seen by the node answering this query.

 Returns a two-element array with the current value and the logical timestamp, or `nil` if this register has not yet seen a value/timestamp written to it.

+The value will be returned as a string, and the timestamp as an integer.

 ### `SET key value timestamp`